iLychevAD/nexus_api/README.md

-List all tags for a given imagein Nexus via API.
+List all tags for a given image in Nexus via API.